ricpol/gcd-utils/README.rst

 * you can skip a field you don't need (there are convenient defaults for needed "SPICLE" fields): just delete the field line from your file.
 By writing only the relevant fields in each sequence, you keep your file more compact and readable;

+* you may repeat the same field more than once in the same sequence: all values will be concatenated in the output;

 * comments (`//` marks) and blank lines are ok and will be ignored;

 * you may put a `--SKIP` mark anywhere inside a sequence to prevent that sequence to be outputted.
 This is sometimes needed when you are indexing many similar issues from a common blueprint;